-Are you visiting the Welsh Capital Cardiff and wondering what to do in the city?
+Are you visiting the Welsh Capital, Cardiff, and wondering what to do in the city?
 We’ve compiled a list of the unmissable Cardiff Attractions for you!

-It is a beautiful city with many attractions and has many cultural sites, such as Cardiff Castle and Wales Millennium Centre.
-There are a lot of things to do around the city, so it’s a great place to spend your vacation.
+Cardiff also has a rich cultural background, handed down by the Romans and Normans, which transformed it from a small town to a significant industrial and international city.
+The city is beautiful, with many attractions and cultural sites, such as Cardiff Castle and Wales Millennium Centre.
+There are many things to do around the city, so it’s a great place to spend your vacation.

 What are the Cardiff Attractions you can enjoy?